spacelift-io/user-documentation/docs/concepts/policy/approval-policy.md

         "author": "string - reviewer username",
         "request": { // request data of the review "remote_ip": "string - user IP",
-          "timestamp_ns": "number - review creation Unix timestamp in nanoseconds", },
+          "timestamp_ns": "number - review creation Unix timestamp in nanoseconds" },
         "session": { // session data of the review "login": "string - username of the reviewer", "name": "string - full name of the reviewer", "teams": ["string - names of teams the reviewer was a member of"] },
-        "state": "string - the state of the run at the time of the approval", }],
+        "state": "string - the state of the run at the time of the approval" }],
       "rejections": [/* negative reviews, see "approvals" for schema */] },